Things to Do to Honour National Day for Truth and Reconciliation in Calgary; What is Open & Closed on Sept 30th

 Exhibitions & Movies

-Visit Art Galleries to learn more about indigenous peoples’ way of life, their art and culture.
+Visit Art Galleries to learn more about indigenous peoples’ way of life, art, and culture.

 nîpawistamâsowin: We Will Stand Up (52 minutes), Tasha Hubbard, provided by the National Film Board of Canada